Quansight-Labs/quansight-labs-site/posts/2021/11/pydata-extensibility-vision.md

 alternative array (say from CuPy or Dask) to such generic code, the hardware-specific implementation is invoked instead of the internal to NumPy implementation.
 The NumPy API is a powerful tool for writing generic code and it is followed by several array libraries.
-Some libraries, like JAX and CuPy, have NumPy compatibility from the start, while other libraries, like PyTorch, are gradually moving towards it.
+Some libraries, like JAX and CuPy, had NumPy compatibility from the start, while other libraries, like PyTorch, are gradually moving towards it.